 - Rewards system in place.

 Finally, you should also understand that there is no type of marketing collateral that is somehow off the table just because you’re a restaurant and aren’t a more “traditional” business.
 Presentation software can be just as valuable to you as it can be to a retailer with the right context.
-So long as you use your marketing design to play to the strengths that make you unique, people are definitely going to pay attention – and that is a very exciting position to be in, rest assured.
+As long as you use your marketing design to play to the strengths that make you unique, people are definitely going to pay attention – and that is a very exciting position to be in, rest assured.

 Payman Taei is the founder of Visme, an easy-to-use online tool to create engaging presentations, infographics, and other forms of visual content.
 He is also the founder of HindSite Interactive, an award-winning Maryland digital agency specializing in website design, user experience, and web app development.